-Because occupations involving physical labor dominate the local economy, Marengo - Milltown is generally considered to be a blue-collar town.
-51.12% of the Marengo - Milltown workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Marengo - Milltown is a blue-collar town, with 51.12% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Marengo - Milltown is a town of transportation and shipping workers, production and manufacturing workers, and service providers.
 There are especially a lot of people living in Marengo - Milltown who work in office and administrative support (8.04%), management occupations (6.59%), and food service (6.40%).

-As is often the case in a small town, Marengo - Milltown doesn't have a public transportation system that people use for their commute.
+Marengo - Milltown is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Marengo - Milltown in 2022 was $25,298, which is lower middle income relative to Indiana and the nation.
 This equates to an annual income of $101,192 for a family of four.
 However, Marengo - Milltown contains both very wealthy and poor people as well.